-LAY your smelts in a marinade of vinegar, salt, pepper, and hay-leaves, and cloves for a few hours; then dry them in a mapkin, drudge them well with fir ur, and have ready some butter hot in a stew-pan.
-Fry them quick, lay them in your dish, and garnsh with fry'd parsley.
+Lay your fmelts in a marinade of vinegar, falt, pepper, and bay leaves, and cloves for a few hours; then dry them in a napkin, drudge them well with flour, and have ready some butter hot in a stewpan.
+Fry them quick, lay them in your dish, and garnish with fry'd parsley.

-To roast a pound of butter.
+To roast a Pound of Butter.

-LAY it in falt and water two or three hours, then spit it, and rub it all over with crumbs of bread, with a little grated nutmeg, lay it to the fire, and as it roasts, basteit with the yolks of two eggs, and then with crumbs of bread all the time it is a roasting; but have ready a pint of oysiers slewed in their own liquior, and lay in the dish under the butter; when the bread has soaked up all the butter, brown the outside, and lay it on your oysiers.
-Your sire must be very slow.
+Lay it in falt and water two or three hours, then spit it, and rub it all over with trumbs of bread, with a little grated nutrneg, lay it to the fire, and as it roasts, baste it with the yolks of two eggs, and then with crumbs of bread all the time it is a roasting; but have ready a pint of oysters stewed in their own liquor, and lay in the dish under the butter; when the bread has soak'd up all the butter, brown the outside, and lay it on your oysters.
+Your fire must be very slow.

-To raife a fallad in two bours at the fire.
+- To raise a Sallad in two Hours at the Fire.

-TAKE fresh horse-dung hot, lay it in a tub near the fire, then sprinkle some mustard-seeds thick on it, lay a thin layer of horse-dung over it, cover it close and keep it by the fire, and it will rise high enough to cut in two hours.
+TAKE fresh horse-dung hot, lay it in a tub near the fire, there sprinkle some mustard-seeds thick on it, lay a thin layer of horse-dung over it, cover it close and keep it by the fire, and it will rise high enough to cut in two hours.

-CHAP.
-XX.
+C H A P. XX.

 DISTILLING.

-To distil walnut water.
+To distil Walnut Water.

-TAKE a peck of fine green walnuts, bruise them well in a large mortar, put them in a pan, with a handful of baum bruised; put two quarts of good French brandy to them, cover them close, and let them lie three days; the next day distil them in a cold still; from this quantity draw three quarts, which you may do in a day.
+TAKE a peck of green walnuts, bruife them well in a large mortar, put them in a pan, with a handful of balm bruifed, put two quarts of good French brandy to them, cover them close, and let them lye three days; the next day distil them in a cold still; from this quantity draw three quarts, which you may do in a day.

-How to use this ordinary still.
+How to use this ordinary Still.

-YOU must lay the plate, then wood-ashes thick at the bottom, then the iron pan, which you are to fill with your walnuts and liquor, then put on the head of the still, make a pretty brisk fire till the still begins to drop, then slacken it so as just to have have enough to keep the still at work, mind all the time to keep a wet cloth all over the head of the still all the time it is at work, and always observe not to let the still work longer than the liquor is good, and take great care you don't burn the still; and thus you may distil what you please.
+You must lay the plate, then wood-ashes thick at the bottom, then the iron pan, which you are to fill with your walnuts and liquor, then put on the head of the still, make a pretty brisk fire till the still begins to drop, then sacken it so as just to have enough to keep the still at work, mind all the time to keep a wet cloth all over the head of the still all the time it is at work, and always observe not to let the still work longer than the liquor is good, and take great care you don't burn the still; and thus you may distill what you please.
 If you draw the still too far it will burn, and give your liquor a bad taste.

-To make treacle-water.
+To make Treacle Water.

-TAKE the juice of green walnuts four pounds, of rue, carduus, marygold, and baum, of each three pounds, roots of butter-bur half a pound, roots of burdock one pound, angelica and masterwort, of each half a pound, leaves of scordium six handfuls, Venice treacle and mithridate of each half a pound, old Canary wine two pounds, white wine vinegar six pounds, juice of lemon six pounds, and distil this in an alembic.
+TAKE the juice of green walnuts four pounds, of rue, carduns, marygold and balm, of each three pounds, roots of butter-bur half a pound, roots of burdock one pound, angelica and masterwort, of each half a pound, leaves of foordium in handfuls, Venice treacle and mithridate of each half a pound, old canary wine two pounds, white wine vinegar in pounds, juice of lemon in pounds, and distil this in a lembick.

-To make black cherry water.
+To make Black Cherry Water.

-TAKE fix pounds of black cherries, and bruife them final; then put to them the tops of rosemary, sweet marjoram, spearmint, angelica, baum, marygold flowers, of each a handful, dried violets one ounce, aniseeds and sweet fennel seeds, of each half an ounce bruised; cut the herbs small, mix all toge, ther, and distil them off in a cold still,
+TAKE fix pounds of black cherries, and bruife them small; then put to them the tops of rosemary, sweet-marjoram, spearmint, angelica, balm, marygold flowers, of each a handful, dry'd violets one ounce, aniseeds and sweet sennel-seeds, of each half an ounce bruised; cut the herbs small, mix all together, and distil them off in a cold still.